orangekame3/stree/README.md

 - **LocalStack Support**: `stree` supports local testing with LocalStack, a fully functional local AWS cloud stack, thanks to the `--local` and `--endpoint-url` flags.
 - **Custom AWS Profile and Region**: Specify the AWS profile and region with the `--profile` and `--region` flags to override the default settings as needed.
 - **Ease of Installation**: Install `stree` via Go, Homebrew, or by downloading the latest compiled binaries from the GitHub releases page.
+- **Depth level Specification**: With the new `--L` flag, you can now specify how many levels deep in the directory structure you'd like to visualize.
+This offers a more focused view, especially for large S3 buckets.
+- **Role Switching Support**: `stree` is now enhanced with the ability to switch AWS roles with MFA using the `--mfa` flag.
+This makes it easier to manage and view S3 buckets that require different IAM roles for access.
+- **Environment Variable Support**: `stree` now prioritizes environment variables for AWS Profile and Region settings.
+The tool will use the `AWS_PROFILE` environment variable if set, falling back to the `default` profile otherwise.
+Similarly, it will use the `AWS_REGION` or `AWS_DEFAULT_REGION` environment variables for the AWS region, if available. (see [AWS CLI Environment Variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) for more information)

 # Install